BenBowers/MWAtdr/README.md

 Next, you need to convert the Docker image to a Singularity image.
 There are a few options for which system to perform the conversion on:

 - Use Singularity installed on your personal machine.
-Installation of Singularity is fairly easy if you use Linux or Mac, but difficult for Windows.
+The difficulty of installation depends on your operating system.
 Please see the "Installing Singularity" section for details.
 - Use Singularity already installed on Garrawarla, either on the login nodes or on the compute nodes with an interactive SLURM job.
-Using the compute nodes is likely fastest to build, but it does require transferring the >5GB Docker image to Garrawarla first.
+However, it does require transferring the >5GB Docker image to Garrawarla first.
+This is our recommended method if you have a good internet connection.

 Convert the Docker image to a tar file: